 The people of Maryland are at the heart of the State's environmental management.
 Over the past three decades or so, the people have spoken clearly and repeatedly of their desire for a healthy environment.

 MDE's Outreach program assists in communicating the agency's mission to protect Maryland's air, land and water.
 This is accomplished through various educational events throughout the year.
 Vist our Outreach page to learn more about our exhibits, events and how you can volunteer.

+NEW!
 Tawes Awards for a Clean Environment

 NEW!
 Environmental Science Student Award & Internship